 - Breccia pipes and mineralized porphyritic intrusions are also known to occur.

 - COMPLETE - developed extensive new digital database from all recorded historic work on the project including:

 - 75 assessment reports

 - Soils: 4860 Samples; Rocks: 291 Samples; Silts: 76 Samples

 - Drill Samples: 5,700

-- COMPLETED - GoldSpot Discoveries generated 24 prioritized targets for 2022 exploration utilizing ArcPacifics extensive digitized database.
+- COMPLETED - GoldSpot Discoveries generated 24 prioritized targets for ongoing exploration utilizing ArcPacific's extensive digitized database.

-- Upcomming work following recomendations proposed by GoldSpot to assess 24 prioritized targets.
+- Upcoming work following recommendations proposed by GoldSpot to assess 24 prioritized targets.

-- Complete geophysical surveys to extend existing zones of mineraization within the Lucky Mike Area and the Rey Lake areaintoder to prioritize drilling targets.
+- Complete geophysical surveys to extend existing zones of mineralization within the Lucky Mike Area and the Rey Lake area in order to prioritize drilling targets.

 The historical estimates reported above were based on eight diamond drill holes and nine percussion holes completed between 1972 and 1973 by Asarco (American Smelting and Refining Company).
 A copper value was set at $0.75 per pound and molybdenum at $1.85 per pound for the estimate.
 Further drilling would be required to verify the estimate as current.
 A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves and the issuer is not treating the historical estimate as current mineral resources or mineral reserves.